ZERMZeitung/zm1/README.md

-# ZERM -- Modified lb
+# zm -- Modified lb

-This is all of the ZERM source, it is a German "newspaper", more like a blog, actually.
+This is the source of the tool used to generate the ZERM page.
 This repo is a fork of Luke Smith's lb, which is just a better choice than my take on it. (look at chrissxYT/BlogTool if you want to see my failed take on it) `ZERM` stands for Zeitung zur Erhaltung der Rechte des Menschen.

 [Luke's Video Showcase](https://www.youtube.com/watch?v=S1WQlr42xDM)